microsoft/fluentui-blazor/README.md

 ## Contact

-* Join the community and chat with us in real-time on [Gitter](https://app.gitter.im/#/room/#fluentui-blazor:gitter.im) or [Discord](https://discord.gg/FcSNfg4).
-* Submit requests and issues on [GitHub](https://github.com/microsoft/fluentui-blazor/issues/new/choose).
+* Join the DotNetEvolution server and chat with us in real-time on [Discord](https://discord.gg/M5cBTfp6J2).
+You can also find us on [Gitter](https://app.gitter.im/#/room/#fluentui-blazor:gitter.im).* Submit requests and issues on [GitHub](https://github.com/microsoft/fluentui-blazor/issues/new/choose).
 * Contribute by helping out on some of our recommended first issues on [GitHub](https://github.com/microsoft/fluentui-blazor/labels/community:good-first-issue).